History of Kollam: Post Independence and annexation by India

 In the period between 15 August 1947 and 1 July 1949 Kollam remained in Travancore state of Dominion of India.
 On 1 July 1949, Quilon became one of the four districts in newly formed Travancore–Cochin state.
 On 1 November 1956 following the formation of State of Kerala through States Reorganisation Act, 1956 Quilon district comprising parts of present-day Pathanamthitta district became a part of Kerala.
 On 1 November 1982 few taluks and villages of Kollam were added to newly formed Pathanamthitta district.

+Names for Kollam

+Kollam has been referred to by various names by travellers throughout history.
+Some of the historic names for Kollam include: